Basistiy/SolveSwift/README.md

 # SolveSwift

-SolveSwift is a simple application that can be useful for iOS developers to pass some challenges frequently encountered at interviews.
+SolveSwift is a simple application that can be useful for iOS developers to pass some challenges frequently encountered at job interviews live coding sessions.

 ## Installation